google/mesop/docs/components/index.md

 ### Web components

 Web components in Mesop are custom HTML elements created using JavaScript and CSS.
 They enable custom JavaScript execution and bi-directional communication between the browser and server.
 They can wrap JavaScript libraries and provide stateful client-side interactions.
-Learn more about web components [here](../web_components/index.md).
+[Learn more about web components](../web_components/index.md).

 ## Content components